54th Thessaloniki International Film Festival:

 Tom Hiddleston is Adam,

-a depressed and melancolical vampire
+depressed and melancolical vampire

 who writes prog-rock.